metaversedataman/smartresult-v1/README.md

 **Duration:** 3 months.

-**Updates:** The next update will included database integration, and real-time result computation.
+**Updates:** The next update will include database integration, and real-time result computation.